Farmington, Minnesota: History

 Settlers began arriving in Empire Township, in which Farmington grew, in the early 1850s.
 The village of Dakota City began around the intersection of the Minnesota Central, Hastings, and Dakota railroads, and the Vermillion River.
-The popular city train station in Dakota City was Farmington Station and non-residents began confusing the two names and identifying the town as Farmington.
-The town's name was then permanently changed from Dakota City to Farmington.
-The present name was given for the numerous farms near the original town site.
-Farmington received its village charter in 1872, making it the second-oldest community in Dakota County after the county seat, Hastings.
+The popular city train station in Dakota City was Farmington Station and non-residents began confusing the names and calling the town Farmington.
+The town's name was then permanently changed to Farmington.
+It derives from the numerous farms near the original town site.
+Farmington received its village charter in 1872, making it Dakota County's second-oldest community after the county seat, Hastings.

 A notable event in Farmington's history is the movement of the Dakota County Fair to Farmington in 1869.
 Another event, the Great Fire of Farmington on November 22, 1879, destroyed several houses, stores, a hotel, and a grain elevator in the current downtown area.
 The fire was started by a firework cart that was knocked over in a buggy accident.
 Farmington High School graduated its first class in 1884.
-Farmington was one of the first communities in the United States to offer rural free mail delivery in 1897.
+In 1897, Farmington became one of the first communities in the United States to offer rural free mail delivery.

 The town continued to grow throughout the 20th century.
-The city celebrated its centennial in 1972.
-Recently the city has expanded to include several suburban neighborhoods north of the original downtown.
-Farmington is still separated by Lakeville to the north and west by farms, but it continues to be incorporated in the expanding suburbs of the Minneapolis-St. Paul metropolitan area.
+It celebrated its centennial in 1972.
+The city has since expanded to include several suburban neighborhoods north of downtown.
+It continues to be incorporated into the expanding Minneapolis-St. Paul metropolitan area.

-Farmington is home to three properties listed on the Register of Historic Places for Dakota County: the Daniel F. Akin House, the Church of the Advent, and the Exchange Bank Building.
+Farmington is home to three properties listed on the National Register of Historic Places for Dakota County: the Daniel F. Akin House, the Church of the Advent, and the Exchange Bank Building.

+Data Center Lawsuit

+Between 2025 and 2026, Farmington residents organized the Coalition for Responsible Data Center Development, and filed a lawsuit to block the construction of a 2.5 million square foot data center on a former Farmington golf course.
+Opponents to the Farmington data center came from different political backgrounds, with many local Democrats and Republicans opposing local development.
+The suit is backed by the Minnesota Center for Environmental Advocacy, and represents local concerns about the center's potential use of more than 2 million gallons of water and 700 megawatts of energy per day.
+The land developer, Tract, stated that the center would bring 275 - 300 permanent jobs to Farmington, and yield $16-18 million per year in property tax revenue.
+Tract also clarified that the project's annual water usage would be capped at 50 million gallons.